 Particularly in the 19th century, many people from Poschiavo had to emigrate for economic reasons.
-Their work as confectioners took them all over Europe, Russia, Australia, North and South America.
-Many of them prospered in Madrid, Barcelona, and Porto in Spain and Portugal.
+Their work as confectioners took them all over Europe, Russia, Australia, and North and South America.
+Many of these pastry makers prospered in Madrid, Barcelona, and Porto in Spain and Portugal.
 Frequently, they operated under the name Suisse.

 After ten or twenty years, many of these confectioners came back to Poschiavo to live there.
 Many wealthy Poschiavo residents had magnificent villas built on the southern outskirts of the village to display their wealth at home.

 8. Explore Art at Casa Console Poschiavo

 Despite its small size, Casa Console is a beautiful nineteenth-century building that was owned by a pastry chef from Poschiavo.

 Currently, it is an art museum, with works by Spitzweg, Koller, Lenbach, Calame, and Segantini on display.

 Lagh da Saoseo (also called Lago di Saoseo) is a breathtaking alpine lake located 2,029 meters above sea level in Saoseo, in the Valposchiavo region of Switzerland.